elastic/apm/specs/agents/tracing-instrumentation-aws.md

 If agents attempt to automatically propagate headers when receiving messages they should check first for the non-namespaced versions, and then check for the namespaced version.
 If both versions are present, agents should prefer the non-namespaced versions and ignore the namespaced versions.

 SQS has a documented limit of ten message attributes per message.
-Agents _should not_ add traceparent or tracecontext headers to the message attributes if adding those fields would put an individual message over this limit.
+Agents _should not_ add traceparent or tracestate headers to the message attributes if adding those fields would put an individual message over this limit.
+Agents _should_ log a message if they omit either traceparent or tracestate due to these length limits.

 ### SNS (AWS Simple Notification Service)